elsonLee/obsidian-claude-code-plugin/README.md

 ### Manual Installation
 1. Download the latest release from [GitHub Releases](https://github.com/deivid11/obsidian-claude-code-plugin/releases)
+2. Create a folder: `.obsidian/plugins/claude-code-integration/` in your vault
-2. Extract the main.js file to your vault's `.obsidian/plugins/claude-code-integration/` folder
+3. Extract `main.js`, `manifest.json`, and `styles.css` to that folder
-3. Reload Obsidian
+4. Reload Obsidian
-4. Enable the plugin in Settings → Community Plugins
+5. Enable the plugin in Settings → Community Plugins

 ## Prerequisites